g0v/10v/doc/modules/consent.md

 Object API:

  - `ensure(opt)`: ensure a consent is made.
-   - return a Promise, resolves to true if consent accepted, otherwise resolves to false.
+   - return a Promise, resolves if consent is accepted.
+Otherwise rejects.
    - option:
      - name: consent module name
      - version: consent module version. default `main`
        - if not given, the actual version of the module depends on the consent time
      - path: consent module path. default `index.html`
  - `prompt(opt)`: prompt a consent UI.
-   - return a Promise, resolves to true if consent accepted, otherwise resolves to false.
+   - return a Promise, resolves if consent accepted, otherwise rejects
    - Users are always presented with a consent UI, even if it has been accepted before.
    - option: same with `ensure`